jwnichols3/ebs-examples/ebs-cloudwatch/README-ebs-cw-alarm-manager.md

 ## Options

-- `--volume-id`: Specify a specific EBS volume ID to operate on.
 - `--create`: Create CloudWatch Alarms for the specified EBS volumes.
 - `--cleanup`: Remove CloudWatch Alarms that are no longer needed.
-- `--update`: Update existing CloudWatch Alarms for the specified EBS volumes.
 - `--tag`: the Tag Name and Tag Value to filter EBS volumes by (example: `--tag ClusterName HDFS_PROD_1` will search and apply to just the EBS volumes that have a tag `ClusterName` with a value of `HDFS_PROD_1`)
 - `--region`: AWS region where the EBS volumes are located (defaults to `us-west-2`).
-- `--all`: Perform all operations: cleanup, create, and update.
 - `--verbose`: Enable verbose logging.
 - `--debug`: Enable debug logging.